 The load terminals typically are not visible when you pull the GFCI outlet out of its package because they are covered by a strip of tape (usually yellow in color).
 The load connection is available to feed additional standard (non-GFCI) outlets downstream from the GFCI location to provide protection from the GFCI.
-In other words, any regular outlet that is fed from the load side of the GFCI is also protected from a ground fault because of the GFCI.
+In other words, any regular outlet that is fed from the load side of the GFCI is also protected from a ground fault because of the GFCI outlet.

 The benefit of this is to reduce cost because you have to purchase only one GFCI when running additional outlets on the same circuit, instead of buying a GFCI for every outlet.
 Standard outlets are much cheaper than GFCIs.
 The downside is that when there is a ground-fault condition with any of these added outlets, the GFCI outlet then trips.
 If the GFCI is located at quite a distance away or in another room or outside, it can be inconvenient to reset the GFCI and restore power to all of the outlets.

 Using the load connection requires two cables in the GFCI's electrical box.
-One is the line cable that connects to the GFCI's line terminals.
-The other cable connects to the load terminals to bring power to the outlets and other devices on the circuit.
+One is the line cable that connects to the GFCI's LINE terminals.
+The other cable connects to the LOAD terminals to bring power downstream to additional outlets and other devices on the circuit.
 As with the line connections, the hot wire of the load cable connects to the black or brass terminal on the outlet.
 The neutral wire connects to the silver terminal.

 Note that when using the load connection, the GFCI protects only the other outlets that are downstream of the GFCI; that is, farther away from the service panel with respect to the circuit wiring.
 Often outlets (particularly in high-usage or high-moisture rooms, such as kitchens) are protected when the first outlet on the circuit is a GFCI, and the rest are protected from that point on.
 (In other words, additional breakers past that point on the same circuit are unnecessary.)
 Additional outlets installed between the GFCI and the service panel are not protected by the GFCI.